Vascular disease is a term for a wide range of diseases that

 provider to manage your vascular disease and continue to live a

-Your health care provider will prescribe medicines to help
+Your health care provider may prescribe medicines to help

-control your blood pressure, lower your LDL cholesterol and
+control your blood pressure, lower your LDL and

 prevent the risk of blood clots.